-The proposed development will be located within a maintained grassed shoulder.
-The proposed soil disturbance is limited to that which is necessary to accommodate the proposed development.
+The proposed potable water main will be located under existing pavement, gravel and maintained grass areas.
+The replacement well houses will be located within existing disturbed and maintained areas on Block 812, Lot 9.01.
+The proposed soil disturbance is limited to that which is necessary to accommodate the development.

-The Landscaping and Revegetation guidelines of the CMP recommend the use of grasses that are tolerant of droughty, nutrient poor conditions.
-To stabilize disturbed areas, the applicant proposes to utilize grass species which meet that recommendation.
+The landscaping and revegetation guidelines of the CMP recommend the use of grasses that are tolerant of droughty, nutrient poor conditions.
+The applicant proposes to utilize a seed mixture which meets that recommendation.